setupImpl(obj) implements one-time tasks.

 methods (Access = protected) function setupImpl(obj) obj.pFileID = fopen(obj.Filename,'wb'); if obj.pFileID < 0 error('Opening the file failed'); end end end

 This example shows how to use

-input.
-In this case, calls to the object's
+In this case, calls to run the object, which includes input

 methods (Access = protected) function setupImpl(obj, u) obj.State = zeros(size(u),'like', u); end end